awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

 7. The images for **Batch Test** have been built in Amazon ECR.
 For customizing the logic for **Batch Test**, please refer to the instructions in workshop page.

-8. The **Batch Test** deployed [VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints.html) to ensure secure connection to AWS
+8. The **Batch Test** deploys [VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints.html) to ensure secure connection to AWS
 services: AWS Step Function, [Amazon SNS](https://aws.amazon.com/sns/), Amazon ECR, Amazon S3, Amazon Braket and
 [Amazon EventBridge](https://aws.amazon.com/eventbridge/).